HadoukenIO/notifications-service/README.md

 ## Support

 This is an open source project and all are encouraged to contribute.
-Please enter an issue in the repo for any questions or problems.
+Please enter an issue in the repository for any questions or problems.
 Alternatively, please contact us at support@openfin.co.